Alkaline-t/alkaline-t.github.io/README.md

-# 🩺 AI Vitals Monitor: Your Personal Health Guardian
+# 🩺 AI Fitness Monitoring Device: Your Personal Health Guardian

 Introducing a **compact, intelligent health-monitoring system** engineered for modern portability and precision.
 Built around the **Arduino UNO** microcontroller, this device delivers **real-time, crucial physiological data**—Heart Rate, SpO₂, and Temperature—on a custom-designed LCD interface, complete with **smart alerts** and a stunning, responsive UI.